dirkkelly/dirkkelly/content/collapse/shifting-russian-narrative.md

 By starting a war with Russia the hope to achieve two things,

 * hold on to their dominant control of the world through the strong US dollar and it’s regulatory hold on oil trade
-* Strike Russia which is an an ally of the nation destined to become the largest economy, China
+* Strike an ally of China, the nation destined to become the largest economy

-The war has now started openly as a trade war, it has been waging for years as proxy wars in Syria, Lydia, Afghanistan, and so many other nations.
+The war has now started openly against China as a trade war, it has been waging for years as proxy wars in countries such as Syria, Libya, and Afghanistan.

 America is attacking anybody which threatens its hold on power.

-The media is lying to Americans about the threats out in the world in order to justify its baseless attacks.
+the media is lying to Americans about the threats out in the world in order to justify its baseless attacks.

 More on the bullshit narrative from [Caitlin Johnstone: Truth is the First Casualty in War](https://caitlinjohnstone.com/2018/03/21/truth-is-the-first-casualty-in-war-especially-in-cold-war/)